-According to Kevin Coughlin, the “Maestro with a Mission” Brown has become “one of the most engaging conductors of our modern age.”
-He is also a recipient of the Ricordi Conducting Prize and winner of the Alan J Kirby Choral Conducting Prize.
+According to Kevin Coughlin, he has become “one of the most engaging conductors of our modern age,” and is a recipient of the Ricordi Conducting Prize and winner of the Alan J Kirby Choral Conducting Prize.

-Brown has served as artistic and musical director for the Jubilee Symphony Orchestra, Medway Chamber Orchestra, Kentish Players Theatre, Blackheath Male Voice Choir, Cobham Church and the Jacksonville Chapel Concert Band, and also had the honor of pioneering associate student conductor programs for the Hallé and BBC Philharmonic Orchestras.
+Brown has served as artistic and musical director for the Jubilee Symphony Orchestra, Clearwater Chorus, Medway Chamber Orchestra, Kentish Players Theatre, Blackheath Male Voice Choir, Ealing Choral Society Summer Programs, Cobham Church and the Dunedin Concert Band, and also had the honor of pioneering associate student conductor programs for the Hallé and BBC Philharmonic Orchestras.

 He refined his conducting skills at Trinity College of Music London, Mannes College of Music in NYC, Guildhall School of Music, Royal Northern College of Music, and the Canford, Dartington and Eastern Music Festivals, under the guidance of Bernard Keefe, Arthur Davison, Christopher Adey, George Hurst, Timothy Reynish, Philip Jones and Sir Georg Solti.
-He has appeared on various major UK and US media networks including ABC, NBC and BBC TV & radio.
-He has consistently been composing music in the background since childhood.
+He has appeared on various major UK and US media networks including ABC, NBC and BBC TV & radio, and has been consistently composing music since childhood.